 - 1) Degree Title/Certificate: List each AA, AS, and ADT degree, Certificate of Achievement, and Certificate of Proficiency offered by the program, if applicable.
-For the purposes of program review, the term "program" may refer to a set of courses that does not award degrees or certificates in which case, enter N/A. This can be found in our Catalog. - 2) Major Code: Identify the major code associated with each degree or certificate.
-This can be found in our curriculum management system, CurricUNET and Catalog.

-- 3) Number of Students Declared in the Major: Identify the number of students declared in each major. - 4) Number of Students Who Have Completed the Program in the Last Five Years: Identify the number of students who have completed the program in the last five years.
+For the purposes of program review, the term "program" may refer to a set of courses that does not award degrees or certificates in which case, enter N/A. - 2) Major Code: Identify the major code associated with each degree or certificate.
+This can be found in our curriculum management system, CurricUNET. - 3) Number of Students Declared in the Major: Identify the number of students declared in each major. - 4) Number of Students Who Have Completed the Program in the Last Five Years: Identify the number of students who have completed the program in the last five years.